lisaparty/ubertooth/docs/source/build_guide.rst

-Third Party Software
+Third-Party Software
 ~~~~~~~~~~~~~~~~~~~~

-There are a number of pieces of `third party software <https://ubertooth.readthedocs.io/en/latest/third_party_software.html>`__ that support the Ubertooth.
+There are a number of pieces of `third-party software <https://ubertooth.readthedocs.io/en/latest/third_party_software.html>`__ that support the Ubertooth.
 Some support Ubertooth as is, while others require plugins to be built.

 Firmware
 ~~~~~~~~

 Always `update the firmware <https://ubertooth.readthedocs.io/en/latest/firmware.html>`__ on the Ubertooth device to match the software release version being used.
-Next step: <https://ubertooth.readthedocs.io/en/latest/getting_started.html>``__
+Next step: `Getting Started <https://ubertooth.readthedocs.io/en/latest/getting_started.html>`__.